 There was a cool item in the gift shop.
 It was an actual belt that was done up with the “01” on it and it reminded me of the old timey seat belts I grew up wearing.
 Some of the items in the gift shop was a bit pricey.

 Before you go to the go-karts you will need to buy your tickets and get your racing slot set.
 If you already have tickets, then you need to turn your tickets in and get your racing slot set.
 My group was in the Boards Nest group.
 They have several slots and mostly used based on items or people in the TV show.
 I was hoping to be in a General Lee Go-Kart, but they put you in the cars as you come in based on where they were parked.
 Our friend Kati got placed in the General Lee car.

-They go over the rules and how to use the go-karts etc. They make sure you are buckled in.
-They make sure the height requirements are met.
+They go over the rules and how to use the go-karts etc. Plus, they make sure you are buckled in and the height requirements are met.
 There are restrictions on age and height.
 Then when it is all set to go, the green light comes on and we can race around the Gas pumps like Roscoe and the Dukes did in the TV show.

 The Track is a short track.
 It is also a slick track.
 They add baby powder on it.
 You can drift and more, but make sure you don’t bump another car or run into the sides railings.
-You can’t keep the car wide open either.
-You had to use the brakes a lot.
+However, you can’t keep the car wide open either.

 We had 8 people I believe when we were on the go-karts.
 I think 3 or so would be ideal, less likely to run into someone or bump someone.
 Bumping is not allowed.
 These are not bumper cars!